Dental trauma

 Avoid biting on your front teeth.

-Rinse your mouth gently with Chlorhexidine mouthwash two to three times a day for seven to14 days (Chlorhexidine is available from any Pharmacy).
+Rinse your mouth gently with Chlorhexidine mouthwash 2 to 3 times a day for 7 to14 days.
+Chlorhexidine is available from any pharmacy.
 Do not use this mouthwash for longer than 14 days, as it will stain your teeth.

-Take painkillers (paracetamol or ibuprofen depending on what you usually take).
+Take painkillers, such as paracetamol or ibuprofen (depending on what you usually take).
 Follow the recommended doses on the packet.

-Brush your traumatised teeth gently using a soft toothbrush.
+Brush your traumatised teeth gently.
+Use a soft toothbrush.

-If your splint becomes loose or breaks before splinting times, please see your dentist or contact us as soon as possible.
+If your splint becomes loose or breaks, please see your dentist or contact us as soon as possible.

 If you were prescribed antibiotics, finish your course.